 The green card marriage process is best known for the first 90 days.
-In fact, a realty-TV series called 90 Day Fiance is expected to enter a third season on TLC.
+In fact, a realty-TV series called 90 Day Fiancé is expected to enter a fifth season on TLC.
 But this is just the beginning of the green card marriage journey.

 A U.S. citizen that wants to marry a foreign national may bring the fiancé to the United States on a K-1 visa.
 For the foreign national to remain in the United States, the couple must get married within a 90-day period.
 After that, the couple has 640 days to prove to the U.S. immigration system that they have a genuine, bona fide marriage.